Concept Transfer Learning for Adaptive Language Understanding: Experiments

 \subsubsection{Experimental Settings}

-To estimate the efficiency of slot refinement, we use all the training data of ATIS\_sd (source set) and part of the ATIS (target set) training data (like 50, 100, 500, 1000 and all sentences) to train an adapted slot filling model.
-Our models are evaluated on the test set of ATIS, and also the ATIS\_X\_test to test the generalization capability by simulating the unmatched training and test sets.
+We randomly selected 80\% of the training data for model training and the remaining 20\% for validation.
 We deal with unseen words in the test set by marking any words with only one single occurrence in the training set as $\langle unk \rangle$.
 We also converted sequences of numbers to the string DIGIT, e.g. “1990” is converted to “DIGIT*4” \cite{ZhangA}.
-For the architecture of BLSTM, we set the dimension of word embeddings to 100 and the number of hidden units to 100.
-Only the current word is used as input without any context words.
+Regarding BLSTM model, we set the dimension of word embeddings to 100 and the number of hidden units to 100.
 For training, the network parameters are randomly initialized in accordance with the uniform distribution (-0.2, 0.2).
-The stochastic gradient descent (SGD) is used for updating parameters.
-The \emph{dropout} with a probability of 0.5 is applied to the non-recurrent connections during the training stage for regularization.
+Stochastic gradient descent (SGD) is used for updating parameters.
+The \emph{dropout} with a probability of 0.5 is applied to the non-recurrent connections during the training stage.

 We try different learning rates by grid-search in range of $[0.008, 0.04]$.
 We keep the learning rate for 100 epochs and save the parameters that give the best performance on the validation set.
 Finally, we report the $F_1$-score of the semantic slots on the test set with parameters that have achieved the best $F_1$-score on the validation set.
-The $F_1$-score is calculated using CoNLL evaluation script\footnote{http://www.cnts.ua.ac.be/conll2000/chunking/output.html}.
+The $F_1$-score is calculated using CoNLL evaluation script. \footnote{http://www.cnts.ua.ac.be/conll2000/chunking/output.html}